dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Left Warp         	| Warps the image to left to simulate viewing sign from a left angle	|
 | Right Warp	    | Warps the image to the right to simulate viewing sign from a right angle	|

-Here is an example of the different possible data augmentation techniques applied to the same image:
+Below is an example of the different possible data augmentation techniques applied to the same image:

 ![alt text][image4]

-#### Grayscaling
+### Grayscaling
 After data augmentation, the next step was to convert every image to grayscale.

-#### Standardizing
+I chose to use grayscale as a preprocessing techinque because so many of the German traffic signs have similar color patterns, which would not be benificial to use when training my model.
+Furthermore, the results from multiple experiments involving traffic sign classifiers [1] have noted that using grayscale images produces a higher accuracy of classification.

+### Standardizing the Data Set

 Next, I standardized the data by using the subtracting each pixel value in every image by 128, then dividing by 128.
-This gives every pixel value a number between -1 and 1.
+This will give the entire data set a minimum value of -1 and maximum value of 1.
+The goal of this standardization was for the mean and stardard deviation of data sets to be 0 and 1 respectively.

 You can see the results of applying this standardization by observing the mean and standard deviation from before and after.
 | Before         		|     After	        					|